throughputer/estimator_lib/EstimatorAPI.md

   - **Estimator**: The microservice making predictions/estimations.
   - **Estimator Model**: The state of the Estimator, characterizing the current environment.
-  - **Object**: The entity characterized by a set of values used to train the Estimator or for which to estimate.
+  - **Object**: An entity used to train the Estimator Model or to be estimated by the Estimator, characterized by a set of values.
-  - **Variable**: An attribute of an Object.
   - **Training Object**: An Object presented to train the Estimator.
   - **Non-training Object**: An Object presented to be estimated.
-  - **Training/Incoming Value**: The correct characterization of a Training Object, presented to the Estimator along with the Training Object.
+  - **Training Value**: The correct characterization of a Training Object, presented to the Estimator along with the Training Object.
+  - **Feature Vector**: A set of values characterizing an object, included with both Training and Non-Training Objects.
   - **Estimate**: The resulting characterization from the Estimator for an Object.
   - **Estimate Value Range**: The range of values supported by the Estimator (depending on the specific hardware implementation).
 (The API supports 0..255, but the implementation may be more limited.)
   - **Numeric Object**: An Object for which the Training Values in the dataset are numeric.